nikunjlad/nikunjlad.github.io/index.md

 Get in touch with me by [email](mailto:{{ site.author.email }}) or follow me on [Github]({{ site.author.github }}).

 To find all the information in one place, check out my [resume](https://nikunjlad.github.io/resume/Nikunj_Lad.pdf){:target="_blank"}.

+Lastly, I wrote an [ebook](https://interpretability-in-image-segmentation-techniques.readthedocs.io/en/latest/){:target="_blank"} on my recent work.
+Do give it a read!

 Thanks for dropping by!